antoinefalisse/3dpredictsim/ExternalFunctions/README.md

 In this folder, we release the source code of the external functions (cpps) as well as the corresponding dlls.
 Only the dlls are necessary to run the problems.

-We developed this code on Windows but provide dylibs for Mac users.
-We cannot guarantee that all will work smooth on Mac.
+We developed this code on Windows.
+To get the dylibs (Mac users), follow the instructions on this page: https://github.com/antoinefalisse/opensim-core/tree/AD-recorder.
 Please report any issues: email me at afalisse@stanford.edu or submit an issue on GitHub.

 From v2.0: